ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

 # Raise an issue

-TODO:

-* How to obtain detailed error log

-* How to get support from the IDP-D team

 ## Report Bugs

 If you find a bug in the code, please do not hesitate to submit a ticket to the issue tracker.